Rvhoyos/QuackedSMP/README.md

 - **Land Claims**: Chunk-based protection.
 - **Teleportation**: `/home`, `/spawn`, and `/tpa` requests with configurable warmups.
 - **Chat Management**: Anti-evasion filters, whitelists, and automated announcements.
-- **End Reset**: Live reset of the End dimension and Dragon fight without server restart.
+- **End Reset**: Reset the Dragon fight live, or queue a full dimension reset for the next restart.
 - **BlueMap Support**: Optional, seamless sync of Claims and Player Homes to the web map.
 - **Configurable**: Features are toggleable and tunable via JSON config.